WebGantry/GantryMonster/README.md

 GantryMonster
 =============

-A huge, Monster-ish bundle of Web Frameworks (Responsive Grid ( CSS/HTML Frameworks)) for web-developers who wants to try out or choose the perfect framework for their project that they're working on.
+A huge, Monster-ish bundle of Web Frameworks / Responsive Grids (CSS3, HTML5, LESS & SASS Frameworks) for web-developers or web-enthusiasts who wants to try out or either choose the perfect-fit framework for their project.